rschuitema/lego/README.md

 ### Mismatch script
 1. Save the wanted_list.xlsx file as a csv file
 1. Place the csv file into the data directory
-1. Run the python script mismatchedparts.py in the data directory
+1. Run the python script mismatchedparts.py in the data directory: "mismatchedparts refList wantedList"

 ### Wanted list
 1. Save the wanted_list.xlsx file as a csv file